ios-xr/cli2yang-tools/README.md

 ### Verify the files created

 The XML file created by the script ends up looking something like:

-Use this file to directly do a config-merge/config-replace over netconf:
+(Use this file to directly do a config-merge/config-replace over netconf).

 ```xml
 admin@devbox:cli2yang-tools$ cat yang_nc.xml